Two Steps to Healthier Greens

 The two most highly effective, commonly overlooked maintenance practices for healthy greens — year after year

 The greens are the most expensive asset on your golf course.
 Renovating a single green can cost upwards of $35,000.
 Consequently, like many club managers, you may opt to settle for inconsistent greens conditions, renovating only when conditions become unplayable.
 What you may not know is that there's an easier — and far more cost-effective — solution and all it involves are small changes to your yearly maintenance program.

 Get to the Root of the Matter: Why Do Golf Greens Suffer?

 Consider what greens endure.
-The expectations for performance are high yet the greens turf is put under the most stressful conditions possible for a plant.
-Depending on the season and turf variety, greens are typically mowed to 1/8” or below, leaving the turf vulnerable to a tremendous amount of stress from foot traffic, weather and pests.
+The expectations for performance are high, yet the greens turf is put under the most stressful conditions possible for a plant.
+Depending on the season and turf variety, greens are typically mowed to 1/8 inch or below, leaving the turf vulnerable to a tremendous amount of stress from foot traffic, weather, and pests.

 Given your limited control of what goes on above the soil, you need to create the best possible environment beneath the soil in order for the plant to survive.
 This means managing the organic matter.

 If organic matter is too high (which is frequently the problem), water retention will increase, creating a soft, wet green surface and an unhealthy environment for the plant roots.
 If it’s too low, the greens will be firm, dry out, and dry patches will occur.

 The margin for error is perilously slim (as little as 2 to 4 percent) so managing organic matter properly is critical, which leads us to the first step to healthy greens.

 In order to know the organic matter composition of your greens, you need to test it on an annual basis.
 The test is called a soil physical analysis.
 There are reputable labs across the country that can help you run the test and review the results.